rahmedbuehler/ClockWork/README.md

 # ClockWork
-A Django web application for tracking work time; available at https://clock-work.herokuapp.com/
+A Django web application for tracking work time; no longer available.